 THE SPEED OF CHANGE IS INCREASING

 The speed of digital innovation in social media, mobility, analytics and cloud has increased dramatically in the last few years.
-Digitisation is already making profound and long-lasting changes to how the IT industry operates, and how IT enables businesses and their users.
+Digitization is already making profound and long-lasting changes to how the IT industry operates, and how IT enables businesses and their users.

 There are a number of drivers for increasing the speed of change